 Although they contain lower levels of hazardous materials than in the past, button batteries may still contain small amounts of mercury and are becoming increasingly energetic per unit volume.
 Residual energy presents a fire hazard, especially through short circuiting when terminals are allowed to contact each other.
 The batteries should be recycled through the state’s hazardous waste disposal or lamp and ballast recycling contractor.
 To safely store and ship the batteries, button batteries should be placed between two layers of clear duct tape.
 The clear tape will allow the state’s contractor to sort the batteries and will keep them from touching each other.

 Call2Recycle is a national non-profit, public service organization created to collect and recycle rechargeable batteries.
-Call2Recycle’s national recycling program is funded through financial support from rechargeable battery manufacturers and retailers.
-Call2Recycle accepts only the following types of rechargeable batteries:
+Call2Recycle’s national recycling program was originally funded through financial support from rechargeable battery manufacturers and retailers.
+Beginning April 1, 2017, Call2Recycle’s previously free battery-recycling program will transition to a fee-based program for all battery disposal services (including fees for packaging and/or freight).

-This publication was prepared for environmental, health and safety staff at University of Wisconsin System campuses, to assist in finding resources and information for regulatory compliance.
+This publication was prepared for Environment, Health and Safety staff at University of Wisconsin System campuses, to assist in finding resources and information for regulatory compliance.
 It is not intended to render legal advice.
 (Click here to read full legal disclaimer.)

 This publication was prepared for environmental, health and safety staff at University of Wisconsin System campuses, to assist in finding resources and information for regulatory compliance.
 It is not intended to render legal advice.